Contraception

 Why is it important to get the right contraception?

 Contraception is important for anyone who is sexually active and wants to avoid an unplanned pregnancy.
-But it’s particularly important if you take epilepsy medicine, because some epilepsy medicines could harm your baby if you take them during pregnancy.
-If you’re taking one of these medicines, your doctor should advise you to use highly effective contraception.
+But it’s particularly important if you take epilepsy medicine.

 Some epilepsy medicines belong to a group of medicines called enzyme-inducers.
 These medicines can stop hormonal contraception working as well as it should.

-They do this by speeding up the way hormones are broken down in the body.
-This could put you at risk of an unplanned pregnancy.
+Enzyme-inducing medicines speed up the way hormones are broken down in the body.
+This could increase the chance of an unplanned pregnancy.

 • Cenobamate